-- (12) 'return operation' means an operation to return illegally staying third-country nationals, that is coordinated by the Agency and involves technical and operational reinforcement being provided by one or more Member States under which returnees from one or more Member States are returned either on a forced or voluntary basis through forced return or in voluntary compliance with an obligation to return: - (13) 'return intervention' means an activity of the Agency providing Member States with operation to return illegally staying third-country nationals providing for enhanced technical and operational assistance consisting of the deployment of European Return Intervention Teams to Member States and the organisation of return operations.]
+- (10) 'return' means return as defined in point 3 of Article 3 of Directive 2008/115/EC; - (11) 'return decision' means an administrative or judicial decision or act, stating or declaring the stay of a third-country national to be illegal and imposing or stating an obligation to return a return as defined in point 4 of Article 3 of Directive 2008/115/EC; - (11a) 'third country return order' means an administrative or judicial decision or act issued by a third country, stating or declaring the stay of a person who is a citizen of another third country to be illegal, and imposing or stating an obligation to leave; - (12) 'returnee' means an illegally staying third-country national subject to a return decision or a third country return order; - (13) 'return operation' means an operation to return illegally staying third country nationals, that is coordinated by the Agency and involves technical and operational reinforcement being provided by one or more Member States under which returnees from one or more Member States are returned either on a forced or voluntary basis through forced return or in voluntary compliance with an obligation to return; - (14) 'return intervention' means an activity of the Agency providing Member States with operation to return illegally staying third country nationals providing for enhanced technical and operational assistance consisting of the deployment of European Return Intervention Teams to Member States and the organisation of return operations. - (15) 'Cross-border crime' means any serious crime with a cross- border dimension committed at, along or is related to the proximity of, the external borders;

-European Border and Coast Guard
+European Border and coastGuard

-- The European Border and Coast Guard Agency and the national authorities of Member States which are responsible for border management, including coast guards to the extent that they carry out border control tasks, shall constitute the European Border and Coast Guard. - The European Border and Coast Guard Agency, by decision of the Management Board, shall establish, an operational and technical strategy for the European integrated border management, taking into account, where justified, the specific situation of the Member States, in particular their geographical location.
+- 1. The European Border and coastGuard Agency and the national authorities of Member States which are responsible for border management, including coast guards to the extent that they carry out border control tasks, shall constitute the European Border and coastGuard. - 2.
+The European Border and coastGuard Agency, by decision of the Management Board, shall establish, an operational and technical strategy for the European integrated border management, taking into account, where justified, the specific situation of the Member States, in particular their geographical location.
 This strategy shall be in line with Article 4 of this Regulation.
 It shall promote and support ensure the implementation of European integrated border management in all Member States. - 3.
 The national authorities which are responsible for border management, including coast guards to the extent that they carry out border control tasks, shall establish their national strategies for integrated border management.
 Those national strategies shall be in line coherent with Article 4 and the strategy referred to in paragraph 2.